 If your vehicle is parked in contravention of parking or traffic restrictions, you will be issued with a Penalty Charge Notice (PCN).
 And in some areas, your vehicle may be clamped.
 These parking fines and penalties are administered by the London borough in which the offence occurs.

 Blue Badge holders can also register to receive a 100 percent discount on the Congestion Charge - find out how to register on the Transport for London website.
-See the Blue Badge scheme page on the Gov.uk website for further information, including how to apply for a Blue Badge.
+For further information, read about the Blue Badge scheme, including how to apply for a Blue Badge.